mrkkrj/TrianglePP/testappQt/README.md

  - add GUI options for line, point and segment colours

  - remove warnings
- - correct rescaling so that points on the border of frame will be entirely visible (???)
+ - correct rescaling so that points on the border of frame will be entirely visible (needed ???)
  - rescale the inputs only on explicit request (and back...)
    - needed ??? --> we already added zooming

  - add JPG export/screenshot
- - add convex hull demonstration (???)
+ - add convex hull demonstration (worth it ???)

  - port demo app to Emscripten